ChaitIITB/WiDS-5.0-End-to-endML/Week1/README.md

 - Add markdown cells explaining what each code section does

 **Version Control**
-- Use Git properly: meaningful commit messages ("Add class distribution analysis" not "Update file")
+- Use Github properly: meaningful commit messages ("Add class distribution analysis" not "Update file")
 - Commit frequently - don't wait until everything is perfect
 - Each person work on separate notebooks to avoid merge conflicts

 ## Week 1 Goal & Deliverables